A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels: Results

 \subsection{End-notched flexure test in a complex stiffened panel}

 The end-notched flexure (ENF) complex stiffened panel test is illustrated in Figure \ref{fig:Complex stiffened panel}, with its geometrical parameters listed in Table \ref{ENF_complex_panel_parameters}.
 Figure \ref{fig:Complex stiffened panel}(a) shows a side view of the ENF-like test setup, while the complex stiffened configuration of the panel is shown in Figures \ref{fig:Complex stiffened panel}(b) in which the red dots indicate points of applied load.
 A pre-crack of length $a_{0}=50$ mm was introduced, cutting all skin–stiffener interfaces across the specimen width $b$.
-The thickness $t$ of both the skin and the stiffener was assumed to be 2.5 mm.
-The elastic material properties of the skin and stiffener are those previously presented in Tables \ref{IM7/8552_parameters} and \ref{stiffener_parameters}, respectively.
+The thickness $t$ of the panel and the stiffeners was assumed to be 2.5 mm. { The problem is governed by the out-of-plane bending of the panel and the in-plane bending of the stiffeners.
+The panel has a thickness-to-span ratio of $t/2L=0.0167$, for which transverse shear effects are expected to be small.
+For thicker laminates, where transverse shear becomes significant, the multi-layer modelling approach with compliant cohesive interfaces from \cite{Aietal2025} can still provide the transverse shear deformation needed in the laminate.} The elastic material properties adopted for the skin and the stiffener are those previously presented in Tables \ref{IM7/8552_parameters} and \ref{stiffener_parameters}, respectively.
 The interfacial fracture properties are also taken from Table \ref{IM7/8552_parameters}.
 These fracture properties are assumed to be the same as those adopted in \cite{Aietal2025} for the original ENF delamination tests.